ahf/Whonix-Website/README.md

 # Misc

-Image conversion, resize and optimization is left to `ngx_pagespeed`.
+* Image conversion, resize and optimization is left to `ngx_pagespeed`.
+* Not using relative links.
+  * Using hardcoded, direct, full links to whonix.org images.
+  * `ngx_pagespeed` filter `trim_urls` will convert them to relative links on the server on the fly.

 # Links